vmoe2002/win_2/README.md

 15. Don't use Action too often in short time.
 ```

-Choose 1 between 2019 or 2022, don't use together.
+Run only 1 action between 2019 or 2022, don't use / run together at same time.

 Don't use Action too often in short time.